johannesmik/neurons/docs/intro/srm_network.rst

 Q: Why don't we define the weights at the initialization, but at every call of spiking?

 A: Because the weights can change during the simulation (for example by STDP learning).
-So it is better to overgive the current weights at each call of check_spikes().
+So it is better to pass the current weights at each call of check_spikes().

 Q: How do we come up with the parameters for our model?